dorelljames/dorellblog/content/blog/solving-mailtraps-error-550-too-many-emails-per-second/index.md

 })
 ```

-That&#8217;s it folks.
+That's it folks.
 Hopefully you save yourself some time solving your way out that _error 550 (too many emails sent)_ using Mailtrap.

 [1]: http://mailtrap.io